emeinhardt/prague/README.md

 The main algorithmic challenge here is figuring out how to make it as practical as possible to calculate items 1-3 above for any given feature system.
 This is not currently a solved problem, nor, to my knowledge something that anyone has attempted to seriously tackle - phonologists either have to do this by hand (using their implicit domain knowledge), settle for heuristics, or only expect to have to find the/some of the *minimally* specified feature vectors with a particular extension (set of picked out/described sounds).
 The goal here is to see how these problems are solvable exactly and with computational resources plausibly available to a researcher working with machine-readable phonological data, and to then produce Python modules that researchers can use more or less as-is.

 Currently, the key advantages offered by `prague` (over e.g. a homerolled solution) include:
- - clear formalization of what the three problems above *are*.
+ - clear formalization of what the three problems above *are* and what their substructure is.
- - embedding partial feature vectors and the three problems above into extremely well-optimized linear algebra representations and operations that can take advantage of the embarassingly parallel character of most relevant computations while only requiring a relatively small memory footprint.
+ - embedding partial feature vectors and the three problems above into extremely well-optimized linear algebra representations and operations that can take advantage of the embarassingly parallel character of most relevant computations with a relatively small memory footprint.

 ## Status / organization